 The Virginia Opera Herndon Foundation Emerging Artists Program provides training, performance opportunities, and access to industry connections and resources to a group of opera’s talented rising stars.
 As one of the most competitive training programs in the nation, the Herndon Foundation Emerging Artists Program receives over 650 applicants annually for an average of 12-20 artist contracts.
-Led by Shelby Rhoades, Virginia Opera Principal Coach and Director of the Emerging Artists Program, Emerging Artists appear in Virginia Opera mainstage productions, tour in fully-staged educational programs, and perform in recitals, donor events, and the VO Master Teacher Series.
-In addition, Emerging Artists receive regular coachings with VO’s artistic staff, including Adam Turner, Principal Conductor and Artistic Advisor, as well as guest conductors and mainstage artists.
+Emerging Artists appear in Virginia Opera mainstage productions, tour in fully-staged educational programs, and perform in recitals, donor events, and the VO Master Teacher Series.
+In addition, Emerging Artists receive regular coachings with VO’s artistic staff, including Artistic Director Adam Turner, as well as guest conductors and mainstage artists.
 Recent alumni of the Herndon Foundation Emerging Artists Program include: Megan Marino, David Blalock, Courtney Miller, David Pershall, Brian Jagde, Jeni Houser, Shannon Jennings-Holman, and Nathan Stark.

 Applications & Auditions

-If granted an audition, please prepare a Mozart finale of your choice from either Così fan tutte, Don Giovanni or Le nozze di Figaro.
-Applicants will also be asked to play and sing the three arias listed below, to display varied levels of style, facility, and understanding of accompagnato recitative:
+Past auditions have required a Mozart finale of your choice from either Così fan tutte, Don Giovanni or Le nozze di Figaro.
+Applicants have also been asked to play and sing the three arias listed below, to display varied levels of style, facility, and understanding of accompagnato recitative:

 - “No word from Tom” from The Rake’s Progress

 - “Sein wir wieder gut” from Ariadne auf Naxos

 - “Hai già la vinta la causa” from Le nozze di Figaro